A poem about the trouble with telling lies.

 What should he eat tonight?

-A sheep, a lamb, and then you?
+A sheep, a lamb, or even you?

 He asked the boy.
 And then he took a bite.